-22. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-Fraud Notice
+12) Fraud Notice

-23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is compete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
+A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is compete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523.